FakeByte/EpicOnlineTransport/README.md

 5. Attach the EosTransport component to  the same gameobject as the NetworkManager
 6. Move the EosTransport reference into the 'Transport' slot on the NetworkManager

+## Testing multiplayer on one device
+Running multiple instances of your game on one device for testing requires you to have multiple epic accounts.
+Even if your game doesn't use epic accounts you will need them for testing.

+1. On the EOSSDKComponent under User Login set Auth Interface Login to true
+2. Choose 'Developer' as Auth Interface Credential Type
+3. Choose 'Epic' as Connect Interface Credential Type
+4. Open the epic transport folder with a file explorer and go into the DevAuthTool folder
+5. Create a folder that ends with '~' e.g. 'Tool~', this makes unity ignore this folder
+6. Unzip the dev auth tool for your OS (Mac/Win) into the folder you created in step 5.
+7. Run the dev auth tool
+8. Enter a port in the dev auth tool
+9. Login to your epic account and give the credential a name
+10. Repeat step 9 for as many accounts you want to use
+11. On the EOSSDKComponent set the port to the one you used in the dev auth tool
+12. On the EOSSDKCOmponent set Dev Auth Tool Credential Name to the named you chose in the tool

+Note: In the editor after logging in with the dev auth tool you cant change the credential name as the sdk stays initialized even after finish playing.
+You either have to restart unity or the dev auth tool.
+For builds it is useful to set delayed initialization on the EOSSDKComponent to true and then provide a user input field to set the dev tool credential name and then calling EOSSDKComponent.Initialize().

 ## Connecting to other users